-Be Realistic in your Job SearchFind a job
+Be realistic in your searchFind a job

-First of all, you need to understand that the vast majority of graduates will not walk out of university straight into their dream job.
-Most of us spend at least a few years laying the ground work in entry-level positions before we start climbing closer to the job we really want.
+If you're feeling disheartened, try to remember that the vast majority of graduates will not walk out of university straight into their dream job.
+Most of us spend at least a few years laying the ground work in entry-level positions before we start climbing up the ranks.

-So if you don't get the job you want, then it's time to start thinking about what jobs might help you get the job you want in the future.
+So if you don't get the job you want right now, then it's time to start thinking about what jobs might help you get the job you want in the future.
 It's clichéd but true: everyone has to start somewhere, and a lot of businesses respect the graduate who has paid their dues and proven their commitment.

-If you don't get the job you want, it's time to start thinking about what jobs might help you get the job you want in the future.

 Remember, you have the whole of your career ahead of you, and careers can take decades to build - so don't be afraid of the work it will take to get you there.